There are over 200 ranking factors in the Google algorithm when it comes to deciding where your website should rank.

 Whilst this is the case, it doesn’t mean that we should be going hell for leather on link building – but as the title of this article implies (well actually it screams) link building is still a very powerful strategy.

-What Should Be My SEO Strategy on 2017?
+What Should Be My SEO Strategy in 2019?

 Whether you have a small, medium, large or gigantic sized website the SEO landscape has essentially not changed for you in the last few years.
 Whilst it is true that the days are gone where anyone could point a few thousand spammy looking links at a website and rank it for almost anything are well and truly gone, it is also true that you will not rank a website for anything semi-competitive without a link building strategy.